RamiOkkeh/Memory-Card-Game/README.md

 ## Description

-How good is your memory, try out this game to figure it out! it offers 2 modes of dificulty with many different images each game to keep you on your toes.
+How good is your memory, try out this game to figure it out! it offers 2 modes of dificulty with many different images each game to keep you on your toes